kelanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all gif files
 Create a script that decodes acrostics that use the first letter of each line Displayed users and their home directories
+ADded a script that parses web servers for ip address